BDI-pathogens/OpenABM-Covid19/README.md

 Instantaneous contract-tracing and quarantining of contacts is modelled allowing the evaluation of the design and configuration of digital contract-tracing mobile phone apps.

-A full description of the model can be found [here](https://github.com/p-robot/COVID19-IBM/blob/master/documentation/covid19_model.pdf).
+A full description of the model can be found [here](https://github.com/BDI-pathogens/OpenABM-Covid19/blob/master/documentation/covid19_model.pdf).
 A report evaluating the efficacy of various configurations of digital contract-tracing mobile phone apps can be found [here](https://github.com/BDI-pathogens/covid-19_instant_tracing/blob/master/Report%20-%20Effective%20Configurations%20of%20a%20Digital%20Contact%20Tracing%20App.pdf).
-The model was developed by the Fraser group at the Big Data Institute at the University of Oxford in conjunction with IBM UK and faculty.ai.
+The model was developed by the Pathogen Dynamics group, at the [Big Data Institute](https://www.bdi.ox.ac.uk/) at the University of Oxford, in conjunction with IBM UK and [Faculty](https://faculty.ai).
 More details about our work can be found at [www.coronavirus-fraser-group.org ](https://045.medsci.ox.ac.uk/).

 Compilation